-Discover Charleston's Iconic Rainbow Row
+Rainbow Row: Discover Charleston's Iconic Pastel-Painted Street

 Visitors to Charleston are instantly drawn to the charm and beauty of Rainbow Row, an iconic stretch of brightly colored homes along East Bay Street.
 Representing a rich part of the city's history, these vibrant dwellings have captured the hearts of locals and tourists alike with their unique architecture and multi-colored hues.
 Join us on this journey as we uncover the secret behind this special landmark in Charleston.